-The Board of Review, relying on the Referee's decision, found Claimant quit her position at Janco without good cause within the meaning of section 28-44-17.
+The Board of Review, relying on the Referee's decision, found Claimant quit his position at Daniela without good cause within the meaning of section 28-44-17.
 For the reasons I shall now state, I believe its determination that Claimant was subject to a section 17 disqualification is not clearly erroneous in light of the reliable, probative, and substantial evidence of record.